jaimegildesagredo/doublex-expects/README.rst

 exactly
 ^^^^^^^

-Assert that a spy has been called exactly *n* times.
+Asserts that a spy has been called exactly *n* times.

 .. code-block:: python